-Services that are covered for you What you must pay when you get these services \$320 copay per day for days 1-5 for each stay.\$0 copay per day for days 6-90 for each stay.
+Services that are covered for you What you must pay when you get these services \$295 copay per day for days 1-5 for each stay.\$0 copay per day for days 6-90 for each stay.
 Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay.
 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy You may pay the applicable cost sharing for other services as though they were provided on an outpatient basis.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition You may pay the applicable cost sharing for other services as though they were provided on an outpatient basis.
 Please refer to the applicable benefit in the section of this Evidence of Coverage.
 Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-We cover 3 hours of one-on-one counseling services during your first year that you receive medical IN NETWORK There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, IN NETWORK There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+OUT OF NETWORK